 Hot Springs – For more luxurious ways to soak, read our hot springs in Iceland round-up.

-Hahfrahvammagljúfur is a steep-sided canyon in the highlands accessed by a bumpy but very achievable mountain road.
+Hahfrahvammagljúfur is a steep-sided canyon in the highlands, accessible via a bumpy but very achievable mountain road.
 A few miles away, the thermal river of Laugavallalaug is one of our favourite hot pots in Iceland.

 One of the most challenging adventurous day trips is to the calderas and craters of Askja.
 You’ll need at least a medium-sized 4×4, a sense of adventure, and the ability to control those jangling nerves.